Raw milk: Epidemiology

+A 2018 study found raw milk to be responsible for almost three times more cases than any other food-borne illness.
+Public health strategies aimed at reducing the risks associated with raw milk consumption focus on individual and systemic safeguards.
+Pasteurization is the most effective method of preventing food-borne illnesses from raw milk.
+With public health implications in mind, health professionals need to understand the need for pasteurization.
+Introducing on-farm food safety training programs for raw milk producers can be an effective risk management option.
+Infections in animals can be prevented by vaccination and regular veterinary check-ups.
+Organizations, including the World Health Organization and the Food and Drug Administration, consistently advise against consuming raw milk due to the associated health risks.

 Nutrition and allergy

 "With the exception of an altered organoleptic [flavor] profile, heating (particularly ultra-high temperature and similar treatments) will not substantially change the nutritional value of raw milk or other benefits associated with raw milk consumption."

 Raw milk advocates, such as the Weston A. Price Foundation, say that raw milk can be produced hygienically and that it has health benefits that are destroyed in the pasteurization process.
-Research has disproved this claim and data shows only very slight differences in the nutritional values of pasteurized and unpasteurized milk.
+Research has found no evidence to support this claim, and data shows only very slight differences in the nutritional values of pasteurized and unpasteurized milk.

-Proponents of raw milk in the US typically argue that while pasteurization may kill dangerous bacteria, it also kills off good bacteria claimed to have health benefits not present in pasteurized milk.
-The United States Food and Drug Administration has stated that this is false and that pasteurizing milk does not destroy any of its nutritional value.
+Proponents of raw milk in the US have said that while pasteurization may kill dangerous bacteria, it also kills beneficial bacteria not present in pasteurized milk, but the United States Food and Drug Administration has stated that this is false and that pasteurizing milk does not destroy any of its nutritional value.

-One study used mice to evaluate the difference in nutritional values between raw and pasteurized milk.
-Mice were separated into two groups: a pasteurized milk group and a raw milk group.
-Each group consisted of breeding pairs.
-The study's conclusion measured no significant difference in pasteurized to raw milk-consuming mice weights.
-Birth weights were measured from each group, and no significant differences were observed.
-Overall, the study showed no significant measurable difference in nutritional value in the growth and fertility of mice.

-Three studies have found an inverse relationship between consumption of raw milk and asthma and allergies.
+Three studies found an inverse relationship between consuming raw milk and asthma and allergies.
 However, all of these studies have been performed in children living on farms and living a farming lifestyle, rather than comparing urban children living typical urban lifestyles and with typical urban exposures based on consumption or nonconsumption of raw milk.
-Aspects of the overall urban vs. farming environment lifestyle have been suggested as having a role in these differences.
+Aspects of the overall urban vs. farming lifestyle have been suggested as having a role in these differences.
 For this reason, the overall phenomenon has been named the "farm effect".
 A recent scientific review concluded that "most studies alluding to a possible protective effect of raw milk consumption do not contain any objective confirmation of the raw milk's status or a direct comparison with heat-treated milk.
 Moreover, it seems that the observed increased resistance seems to be rather related to the exposure to a farm environment or to animals than to raw milk consumption."
 For example, in the largest of these studies, exposure to cows and straw as well as raw milk were associated with lower rates of asthma and exposure to animal feed storage rooms and manure with lower rates of atopic dermatitis; "the effect on hay fever and atopic sensitization could not be completely explained by the questionnaire items themselves or their diversity."